Inspired from Android A/B system updates mechanism.

 sort-key A

-Systemd-boot entry for @b in /efi/loader/entries/bootb.conf:
+Systemd-boot entry for @b in /efi/loader/entries/b.conf:

 title Boot B

-linux /bootb/vmlinuz-linux
+linux /b/vmlinuz

-initrd /bootb/initramfs-linux.img
+initrd /b/initrd

 options rootflags=subvol=@b/@ quiet